 Kreindler (2018) estimates a model of demand for driving trips in Bangalore using an experimental structure where individual drivers were randomly offered incentives to avoid peak times on crowded roads.
-Strikingly, he found that the behavioural adjustment was modest, and that Indian roads wouldn't flow very quickly even if congestion was reduced substantially.
+Strikingly, he found that the behavioural adjustment was modest, and that Indian roads wouldn't flow very quickly even if congestion was reduced subIn congestion, the key behaviour that can reduce the benefits of new infrastructure is driving.
+In public health interventions, the usual problem is take-up, where people choose not to pay connection fees that cover the "last mile."

+stantially.
 This type of experimental model has promise, yet it is essential to bear in mind that any small experiment will change the general equilibrium effects that reach across cities.